Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 Just for signing up, many cruise lines will provide you with exclusive deals and discounts.
 And as you progress you can find benefits as cabin upgrades, free specialty dining, gifts, and access to exclusive lounges and events onboard.

-Holland America provides free cruise fares for the 3rd and 4th cruise passenger after earning 200 cruise credits.
+Holland America provides free cruise fares for the 3rd and 4th cruise passenger after earning enough cruise credits.

-At Platinum level, Norwegian Cruise Line rewards cruisers with complimentary specialty dining offerings at Cagney’s Steakhouse and La Cucina.
+At higher levels, Norwegian Cruise Line rewards cruisers with complimentary specialty dining offerings.

 Some of the biggest sought-after perks are priority boarding, tendering, and disembarkation.
 Cutting down on lines and wait times can be a nice privilege.
 MSC even has a late check-out for disembarkation so you can enjoy the ship longer.